elinscott-talks/psi_k_2025/slides.typ

 #box[#move(dy: 0.1em, image("figures/lightbulb.png", height: 1em))] Koopmans functionals: cure systematic errors in DFT $arrow.r$ a functional that can accurately predict single-particle excitations
 #v(-1em)

-= Basic theory of Koopmans functionals
+= The failures of DFT

 == Total energy differences vs. eigenvalues

+#align(horizon,
+grid(align: horizon, columns: 2, column-gutter: 1em,
+  [
 We all know that DFT underestimates the band gap.
-But why?
+But why? #pause

 The exact Green's function has poles that correspond to total energy differences